netania01/Loan-Eligibility-Classification/README.md

 ## Instalation
 To run this project, install the required dependencies:

 `pip install pandas numpy matplotlib scikit-learn`

 ## Usage
+Run the notebook to process the dataset and train the model:

 `jupyter notebook Classification.ipynb`

+## License
+This project is open-source and available for further modifications and improvements.